Badger Creek

 PROFILE FAQ

-Badger Creek has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Badger Creek has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified one major project likely affecting the region: Healesville Sanctuary Precinct Redevelopment (Stage 2), Maroondah Highway & Don Road Interchange Upgrade, Graceburn Gardens Estate, and The Memo Healesville Redevelopment are key projects, with the following list detailing those most relevant.
+AreaSearch identified one major project that could affect this region: Healesville Sanctuary Precinct Redevelopment (Stage 2).
+Other notable projects include Maroondah Highway & Don Road Interchange Upgrade, Graceburn Gardens Estate, and The Memo Healesville Redevelopment.

 Professional plan users can use the search below to filter and access additional projects.